uploadcare/uploadcare-widget/README.md

 </script>
 ```

-Your secret key is not required for the widget
+Your secret key is not required for the widget; (it’s quite careless for your
-(it’s quite careless for your page to include any
+page to include any secret keys anyway.
-secret keys anyway.)

 **Insert widget element** into your form,